Prof Ed White

 Isolated whole hearts: Ventricular contractility (developed pressure) and electrical activity (optical mapping, monophasic action potentials)

 Single cardiac myocytes: Myocyte contractility (cell shortening and force development); ionic membrane currents (patch clamping) and intracellular ion concentrations (fluorescence microscopy); cytoskeletal structure (immunohistochemistry and confocal microscopy).

 Molecular Biology: measurement of mRNA (real time RT-PCR); protein expression (Western blotting)

 Figure 1: A single cardiac myocyte about 0.1 mm in length being stretched by carbon fibres.
-A specialist technique in our lab. is the recording of force and stretch in single cardiac myocytes (click on Figure 1 for a video demonstration of this technique).
+A specialist technique in our lab. is the recording of force and stretch in single cardiac myocytes.
 Force measurements can be combined with measurements of intracellular calcium or electrophysiology.

 - Changes in ion channel activity in right heart failure

 - Role of stretch in right heart failure

 - Cardiac physiology of non-mammalian vertebrates

 - PhD, Univ.
 Reading (Zoology)